-MUZ5022F SELECTED TOPICS IN MUSICOLOGY A
+MUZ4022FS SELECTED TOPICS IN MUSICOLOGY A

-Course entry requirements: Acceptance into a BMus Honours or MMus programme
+Course entry requirements: Acceptance into BMus Honours.

 This course enables honours and master's students to undertake intensive, guided reading in an area that has bearing on their research topic or performance and that is not available in other courses.
 It is subject to the availability of the requisite expertise among lecturers of the SA College of Music and individual lecturer's availability.
 The topic is to be arrived at by the lecturer and student in consultation.
 The scope of the topic and the content is to be decided on by the lecturer.